by Neil Thurman

 Institut für Kommunikationswissenschaft und Medienforschung

 Please submit copies only, as your application will not be returned to you.
-Applications should be submitted as soon as possible.
-Applications will be reviewed on a rolling basis until the position is filled.
+Applications should be submitted by 6 May 2020.
+Early applications welcome.